 The best and most cost-effective way to ensure safe water at the tap is to keep our source waters clean.
 Never flush unused medications down the toilet or sink.
-Instead, check to see if the pharmacy where you made your purchase accepts medications for disposal, or contact your local health department for information on proper disposal methods and drop-off locations.
-You can also go on the Internet (https://goo.gl/aZPgeB) to find more information about disposal locations in your area.
+Instead, check to see if the pharmacy where you made your purchase time-consuming process.